JingIsCoding/number/README.md

 go get -u github.com/JingIsCoding/number
 ```

+## Credits
+Thanks for @xchen1189 for co-creating this project.

 ## Feedback
 Feel free to submit feedback to the issue or submit a PR for bug fix or feature extension.